Hluk: Sights

-The Hluk Fortress is the landmark of the town.
+The Hluk Fortress is the main landmark of the town.
 Today it houses the tourist information centre, a library, a ceremonial hall, and spaces for cultural and social events.

 In the Rajčovna street, there are historic houses protected as cultural monuments.
 They are built of unfired bricks, with walls covered with screed of barley chaff, clay and water, repainted with lime.
 Their roofs of burnt tiles used to be thatched.
 The houses contain period furniture and fittings.

-The parish Church of Saint Lawrence was built in the Baroque style in 1735–1741.
+The Church of Saint Lawrence was built in the Baroque style in 1735–1741.